cult-of-coders/meteor-tuts/source/guide/namedQuery.md

 ---
 title: Named Query
-description: Documentation of how to use Meteor's accounts functionality.
+description: How to secure your queries via Named Queries
 ---